Inference on the structure of gene regulatory networks: Biological details and concerns

-The linear system (LS) assumption states that the net change rate of one gene (corresponding mRNA or protein) linearly depends on the quantity of another gene, regardless of other genes.
+(4) The linear system (LS) assumption states that the net change rate of one gene (corresponding mRNA or protein) linearly depends on the quantity of another gene, regardless of other genes.
 In reality, the regulation of gene expression might be highly nonlinear.
 Specifically, if gene $V_1$ inhibits gene $V_2$, then when the level of $V_2$ is $0$, the net change rate of $V_2$ might still be negative, a contradiction.
+One alternative approach is to add nonlinear terms to the dynamics \cite{polynikis2009comparing}.
+We need to determine the forms of such nonlinear terms in advance, and such terms should depend on finitely many parameters.
+Although this approach can better fit the real dynamics, there are some problems: (i) we do not know whether the forms of nonlinear terms are correct; (ii) with more parameters to infer, the reliability decreases; (iii) some methods, such as the one in Subsection \ref{partial}, would fail with nonlinear terms.